 The problem is – and yes, you've heard this before – it uses refined sugar.
 A lot of it.

 So, what to do when you're planning on giving in to the aforementioned love of almond paste and eating copious amounts of it?
 You find a method that allows you to use a sugar that's not highly refined.

 Yes, you're still eating sugar, and yes, that definitely means some modicum of moderation should be called for, but you will be reducing the absolute havoc that is wreaked upon a body by ingesting highly refined sugar.

 But all preaching aside, this method of making almond paste is simple and stunning.
 In my estimation, it makes a far superior paste to the egg-and-powdered-sugar version that I've made in the past.
 This tastes like it came straight off the confectioner's worktable in the old-world and it's just the right texture to knead and shape as desired.

 And one note about using both sugar and honey – I've tried the recipe using various amounts of each, including JUST sugar or JUST honey, but definitely the best texture and best moisture is found with the ratio used here.

-Remove the almond paste from the processor and wrap it tightly in plastic wrap.
+- Remove the almond paste from the processor and wrap it tightly in plastic wrap or a damp tea towel (although it will likely stick a bit to the tea towel - be forewarned).
 Place in the refrigerator until fully chilled, then use as desired.

 How to Blanch Almonds